oleander/wimp-rb/README.md

 ### Can I port this library to language X?

-Yes.
+Probably.
 WiMP uses [thrift](http://thrift.apache.org/) behind the scene, which means that code to over 7 languages can be generated.
-Take a look in the `resources/thrift` folder and the `Rakefile` file for more information on how this could be done.
+Take a look at the `resources/thrift` folder and the `Rakefile` file for more information on how this could be done.

 [Here is a good thirft tutorial](http://diwakergupta.github.io/thrift-missing-guide/)